 4. It Disrupts Your Sleep Patterns

+"Alcohol consumption is actually notorious for impeding a healthy and full sleep cycle due to its metabolic pathway," Dr. Sansom says.
 Nearly every last one of us can attest to how easy it is to pass out after a couple glasses of wine.
 Don't be fooled, though — that Cabernet is seriously messing with your sleep cycle.
 After the alcohol wears off in the middle of the night, your REM pattern is disrupted.
 This might leave you sweating, anxious, and you might even have nightmares.

 Additionally, that part of your REM cycle is the kind of sleep that contributes to strong memory and concentration.
 So when you wake up, even if you don't have a hangover, you're not able to perform at your best throughout the day.

-Studies show that women are more sensitive to the effects that alcohol has on their sleep than men.
+A 2011 study published in Alcoholism, Clinical And Experimental Research found that women are more sensitive to the effects that alcohol has on their sleep than men.
 Compared to male participants who drank the same amount, the females tossed and turned more often, lay awake for longer, and got much less sleep.
 Not getting enough shut-eye has immense effects on your overall life in the long run, from increasing your risk for diseases to worsening stress and anxiety.

 6. It Increases Your Risk Of Cancer